Dill

 How To Preserve Dill

-Once harvested, dill fades quickly.
+Once harvested, it fades quickly.
 Fresh dill may keep its flavor for several days in the fridge if protected by placing in a glass container, gently wrapped in moist paper towel, or wax paper.

-As described above, dill freezes well while retaining much of its fresh one-of-a-kind dill flavor.
+As described above, dill freezes well while retaining much of its fresh one-of-a-kind flavor.
 You can freeze whole sprigs on a cookie sheet in the freezer.
 Once frozen, place the sprigs in freezer bags or containers.
-I prefer to chop the dill up and place it in an airtight glass jar to keep in the freezer.
+I prefer to chop the herb up and place it in an airtight glass jar to keep in the freezer.
 This takes up less high-valued freezer real-estate.

 Related: How To Properly Dry Plants for Medicine (video)